UKHO/docs/docs/software-engineering-policies/SourceControl/SourceControlPolicy.md

 All check-ins must be accompanied by a comment.
 This should be enforced by the tooling.
 The check-in comments should be subject to review as part of code review.

-The commits should be small and concise and the commit message should answer "Applying this change will..."
+The commits should be small and concise and the commit message should answer "Applying this change will...".

 ## Verification